About Cookies and how OWL uses Cookies

 How to disable cookies

-Please note it is not recommended to completely disable cookies and we cannot provide you with any support if you choose to do so.
-The information we provide here is done on a voluntary basis so you can make an informed choice.
+Essential cookies will be set regardless but you can delete them manually if you wish.
+Please note it is not recommended to do this, or to disable cookies.
+We cannot provide you with any support if you choose to do so.
+The information we provide here so you can make an informed choice.

 If you completely disable cookies then many websites won't function as you expect them to.
 For example, shopping baskets might forget what you put in them or you might get thrown out of a site after logging in.
 If you really want to disable cookies then consider disabling persistent cookies only and allow session (temporary) cookies to remain enabled.
 This will increase the likelihood of websites working correctly while still preventing cookies being stored on your hard drive after you've closed your browser.